Clubs & Organizations

-Gay-Straight Alliance (GSA) is a student-initiated and student-run club where LGBTQ2 and other non-conforming students can meet in a safe and supportive environment to share ideas, hang out with allies and educate the community on what it is like to be a non-conforming student.
+Gay-Straight Alliance (GSA) is a student-initiated and student-run club where LGBTQ2 and other interested students can meet in a safe and supportive environment to share ideas, hang out with allies and educate the community on what it is like to be a non-traditional student.

 The idea is to work for educational justice by creating a school environment free of discrimination, harassment, and intolerance.
 The club at CWC is regenerating and hopes to organize in coalition with other groups across identity lines to address broader issues of oppression and education.
-Meetings are Wednesdays at 4pm in MH 200E.
+Meetings are Wednesdays at Noon in MH 200E.

 The club is open to all interested students.
 We are hoping to make connections statewide to develop community awareness, fun activities, and fundraising events full of leadership opportunities.
 Safe Zone Training for CWC Campus is on the list of possibilities!